drjorgepolanco/eloquent_js/README.md

 ###About
 Each document or directory in this repository represents a Chapter of the book, identified with the same name.
 Not every single paragraph is represented but every relevant code is.
 Information left out of this workshop is because is too basic or simple pieces of theory.

-**Each chapter ends with exercises that I resolved by myself, sometimes reading hints or googling.**